girishjeyakumar/PokemonGo-RedStreak/README.md

 <b>Disclaimer: Using this software is against the ToS and can get you banned.
 Use at your own risk.</b>

 Currently includes the following:
-- Automatic seeking and capturing specific pokemon within a given radius from a given location
+- Automatic seeking and capturing of specific pokemon within a given radius from a given location
-- Automatic farming Pokestops within a given radius from a given location
+- Automatic farming of Pokestops within a given radius from a given location

 This project is currently at an early stage of development.So there might be a few bugs.Please report them.They will be fixed at the earliest possible.